 A fully adjustable Arter Articulator is widely used for denture construction.
 It is capable of constant adjustment followed by mandibular movements in all directions.
 Fully adjustable articulators can customize their readings for each patient.

-The Artex facebow assists in the occlusal adjustment of partial and complete denture with relation to jaw position.
-It is a crucial step in the fabrication of denture and for the transfer of jaw relation from the dental articular.
-Artex facebow is more convenient to use and compatible with Artex dental system including the Artex fully adjustable articulator.
+The Artex facebow assists in the occlusal adjustment of partial and complete dentures with relation to jaw position.
+It is a crucial step in the fabrication of dentures and for the transfer of jaw relation from the dental articular.
+Artex facebow is more convenient to use and compatible with Artex dental systems including the Artex fully adjustable articulator.